-Error no. Error Description Checks Solutions 24 FLUE_SWITCH_NOT_CLOSING The blocked flue sensor is not closed within 10 minutes 25 TSUPPLY_DIFF_ERROR The 2 supply sensors deviate too much for more than 60 seconds 26 TFLUE_DIFF_ERROR The 2 flue sensors deviate too much for more than 60 seconds 27 FILLING_TOO_MUCH Too many automated filling attempts in a short time period 28 FILL_TIME_ERROR Filling takes too long 29 PSM_ERROR Internal software error 30 REGISTER_ERROR Internal software error Replace the power control board 31 T_EXCHANGE_LOCK_ERROR Exchange temperature exceeded the maximum temperature 32 T_EXCHANGE_DIFF_ERROR The 2 exchange sensors deviate too much for more than 60 seconds 33 LWCO_1_ERROR (see Note 2 at pag.
-56 for full description) Low Water Cut Off 1 error Check the LWCO a- Verify water is in the boiler. b- Verify good connection between control module and low water probe.
+Error no. Error Description Checks Solutions 24 FLUE_SWITCH_NOT_CLOSING The blocked flue sensor is not closed within 10 minutes 25 TSUPPLY_DIFF_ERROR The 2 supply sensors deviate too much for more than 60 seconds 26 TFLUE_DIFF_ERROR The 2 flue sensors deviate too much for more than 60 seconds 27 FILLING_TOO_MUCH Too many automated filling attempts in a short time period 28 FILL_TIME_ERROR Filling takes too long 29 PSM_ERROR Internal software error 30 REGISTER_ERROR Internal software error Replace the power control board 31 T_EXCHANGE_LOCK_ERROR Exchange temperature exceeded the maximum temperature 32 T_EXCHANGE_DIFF_ERROR The 2 exchange sensors deviate too much for more than 60 seconds 33 LWCO_1_ERROR Low Water Cut Off 1 error Check the LWCO a- Verify water is in the boiler. b- Verify good connection between control module and low water probe.
 34 LWCO_2_ERROR Low Water Cut Off 2 error a- Check to ensure all valves are open, pump is running. b- Check the wiring between the controller and the LWC0 probe. a- Verify water is in the boiler. b- Verify good connection between control module and low water probe.
-35 GAS_PRESSURE_ERROR (see Note 2 at pag.
-56 for full description) Flue pressure switch is open a- Check gas pressure to ensure it is steady and within the recommended range for the unit. b- Check with as many modules on as possible to ensure supply connections are sized properly.
-36 AIR_DAMPER_LOCKING Air Damper feedback is not received when the relative output is closed for the fourth time.
+35 GAS_PRESSURE_ERROR Flue pressure switch is closed a- Check gas pressure to ensure it is steady and within the recommended range for the unit. b- Check with as many modules on as possible to ensure supply connections are sized properly.
+36 AIR_DAMPER_LOCKING Air Damper feedback is not received when the relative output is open for the fourth time.
 37 FLUE_PRESSURE_LOCKING Flue pressure switch is closed for the fourth time. a- Check for obstruction in the flue piping. b- Blocking errors should be recorded prior to the occurrence of this Locking error. c- Check for condensate in the hose connecting the flue pressure switch to ensure it isn't blocked.